petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 *t<sub>CPU cell</sub> = (4 * 10) * 250ps = 10ns*

-With FPGA, we were able to compute the entire grid containing 3072 cells at 100MHz.
+The FPGA is capable of computing the entire grid containing 3072 cells at 100MHz.

 *t<sub>FPGA cell</sub> = 10ns / 3072 = 3.3ps*

-When it comes to energy, my desktop processor has a TDP of 65 Watts.
-This means it dissipates 65 Joules every second.
+When it comes to energy, my desktop processor has a [thermal design power](https://en.wikipedia.org/wiki/Thermal_design_power) of 65 Watts.
+This means it dissipates 65 Joules of energy every second.
 Let's assume we utilize all six cores to compute GoL.

 *E<sub>CPU cell</sub> = (65J / 6) * 10ns = 108nJ*